two korean women in traditional dress

 Drops

-Drops is a beautifully-designed app that focuses on vocabulary.
+Drops is a beautifully designed app that focuses on vocabulary.
 There are tons of vocabulary lists that teach common Korean words as well as more specialized vocabulary such as politics, science, and even climate awareness.
 Each word has a unique animation that helps you remember what it means.
 You can use Drops for free for 5 minutes every day to test it out.
 You can also read more about it in this Drops review.

 2. Take an Online Korean Course